recently, now + soon

 *A conversation with Erin Ellen Kelly, Theresa Bautista, Philip Velinov, Dean Otto and Miranda Lash about When the Spirits Moved Them, They Moved, for the Speed Art Museum (October 2020)

-*An interview with Marisa Mazria Katz and the New Models podcast about the ideas behind my film-in-progress Dis-Ease (November 2019)
+*An interview with Marisa Mazria Katz and the New Models podcast about the ideas behind Dis-Ease (November 2019)

 *An interview about and glimpse into the research process for Dis-Ease, for the Wellcome Collection in September 2018